-I received the terrible news that one of the greatest travelers of our lifetime had taken his life in a hotel in Kayserberg, France while I was on a hosted media trip in Milwaukee, Wisconsin.
+I received the terrible news that one of the greatest travelers of our lifetime had taken his life in a hotel in Kayserberg, France while I was on a hosted media trip.
+I was in Milwaukee, Wisconsin to write an article on 10 Great Things to Do In Milwaukee.
 I checked my phone at 7am and a friend had texted me the news before I even woke up.
 More texts came in as the day went on.
 While I never met him, no travel writer inspired me more than Anthony Bourdain.
 Just a couple days prior, I visited Chicago’s Old Town Ale House, because that was the centerpiece of his Parts Unknown episode on the city.
 And for years my travel mantra was, What Would Anthony Bourdain Eat?

 In the days since his passing, I’ve read many articles and watched various clips on Anthony Bourdain.
 I read that he didn’t get a savings account until the age of 44, shortly after publishing his blockbuster book Kitchen Confidential, which kicked off his journey into being a household name.
 Despite his suicide, his incredible legacy should give hope to anyone struggling to get by in life.